Herbicide Levels in Urine

 It is important to use an analytical method that detects both the parent compound and major metabolite(s) when assessing linkages between pesticide exposures and health outcomes.
-This is because both glyphosate and glufosinate start to break down quickly after application to its respective, primary metabolite.
+This is because both glyphosate and glufosinate start to break down quickly after application on a crop field.

-The longer the time period between an application of a GBH or glufosinate (Liberty herbicide) on a food crop and the testing of the crop for residues, or a food product made from the crop, the more complete the degradation of the active ingredient will be to its primary metabolite.
-In general, as routine degradation processes unfold, the level of parent compound in a sample of food will decline incrementally and the level of the metabolite will increase steadily.
+The longer the time period between an application of a GBH or glufosinate (Liberty herbicide) on a food crop and the testing of the crop for residues (or a food product made from the crop), the more complete the degradation of the active ingredient will be to its primary and possibly other metabolites.
+In general, as routine degradation processes unfold, the level of parent compound in a sample of food will decline incrementally and the level of one or more metabolites will increase.

 In both the case of GBHs and glufosinate, the metabolite is regarded as equally or even more toxic than the parent compound.
 In several published epidemiological studies, the association between AMPA and an adverse birth outcome is stronger than the association between glyphosate and the outcome.
 The likely reason is that differences in exposures to AMPA through the diet are more directly associated with the adverse birth outcome than differences in glyphosate levels.

-It is also widely recognized that residues in food are the primary source of exposure to both glyphosate and glufosinate among people who do not work on or live in an area where herbicides are commonly applied on substantial acreage.
+It is also widely recognized that residues in food are the primary source of exposure to both glyphosate and glufosinate among people who do not work on, or live near farms where herbicides are commonly applied.

-Marlaina Freisthler is a PhD candidate in the public health program at George Washington University that has served as a member of The Heartland Study team.
-Marlaina led a team that carried out a study assessing the relationship between the pounds of 2,4-D applied and the frequency with which residues of 2,4-D were detected in urine.
+Marlaina Freisthler is a PhD candidate in the public health program at George Washington University who has served as a member of the Heartland Study team.
+Marlaina and colleagues carried out a study assessing the relationship between the pounds of 2,4-D applied and the frequency with which residues of 2,4-D were detected in urine.
 The team drew upon the results of the testing carried out by the CDC via the National Health and Nutrition Examination Survey (NHANES).